spacetelescope/jwst/docs/jwst/references_general/specwcs_reffile.rst

 :invdispy: The inverse y-dispersion models
 :invdispl: The inverse wavelength transform models
 :orders: a list of order numbers that the models relate to, in the same order as the models

-TODO: maybe some kind of note here for DHS saying there's a slightly different specwcs per stripe?

 NIRISS WFSS mode
 ::::::::::::::::